 Elections will not be delayed by an employer’s request for board review of the regional director’s decision and direction of election.

 The long and short of the rules is that employers will have no time to mount an effective “vote no” campaign, and will have almost no time to prepare witnesses, evidence, and legal arguments for their position prior to the pre-election hearing.

 Employers that allow non-supervisory employees access to email should consider whether that access is necessary.
 If non-supervisory email access is not necessary, the employer should consider removing it.
 Where that is not practical or desirable, employers should review their policies on work email usage to ensure that they do not violate the NLRB’s new rules.
 Employers with a total ban on non-work use of work email will need to revisit those policies or prepare in advance the necessary support for why the total ban is necessary to maintain production or discipline.
 Employers with less than total bans that still limit non-work email use will also need to be able to articulate and provide evidence of the need for such limits.
 In other words, the policy needs to be crafted or revised with the legitimate business need for the limit on personal email use in mind.
 Employers will also need to revisit their policies and justifications periodically to ensure they are still valid.

 Employers that need or want to monitor employees’ work email should determine what needs to be monitored and start getting that in place.
 In the middle of an organizing campaign is the wrong time to start monitoring email.
 Part of the monitoring should include notice to the employees that work emails are monitored.
 Employers also need to be aware that they may not “spy” on employees suspected of organizing.
 In other words, whatever monitoring the employer does needs to be uniform and not targeted at discovering or gathering information on organizing activity.

-If you have questions about the impact of the NLRB’s new rules on your organization, or about your organization’s obligations under the National Labor Relations Act, please contact your labor law attorney, or contact us.
+If you have questions about the impact of the NLRB’s new rules on your organization, or about your organization’s obligations under the National Labor Relations Act, please contact your labor management relations lawyer or contact us.